GDKeller/spaceboard/NPM_SCRIPTS_CONVENTION.md

 ```

 **Safety features:**
+- `-sTCP:LISTEN` flag ensures only server processes are killed (not browser connections)
 - Parentheses contain command failures
 - `2>/dev/null` suppresses error messages
 - `|| true` ensures the command always succeeds

+**Important:** Always use `-sTCP:LISTEN` with `lsof` to prevent terminating client applications (browsers, API clients) that are connected to the port.

 ### 4. Build & Deploy